wilsonmar/wilsonmar.github.io/_posts/2021-09-02-aws-networking.md

     1. The enterprise needs to be willing to pay for <a target="_blank" href="https://aws.amazon.com/vpc/pricing/">IPAM costs</a> charged for each active IP under its management, at $0.1944 per month ($0.00027 an hour x 24 x 30).
 Charges go to the $AWS_IPAM_ACCT specified because IP allocation can cross multiple accounts and VPCs based on configurable business rules.
 Thus the need for central administration.

-    2. Identify a central asset management team with <strong>IPAM delegated administrators</strong> named within AWS. <a target="_blank" href="https://docs.aws.amazon.com/vpc/latest/ipam/what-it-is-ipam.html">DOCS</a>: The centralization of CIDR management enables allocation requests to be centrally monitored and audited -- <strong>alerts</strong> about IP address overlap, IP address depletion, etc. can be received by a designated team email.
+    2. <a target="_blank" href="https://www.youtube.com/watch?v=YP69a9WRobI">VIDEO</a>: Form a central asset management team with <strong>IPAM delegated administrators</strong> named within AWS. <a target="_blank" href="https://docs.aws.amazon.com/vpc/latest/ipam/what-it-is-ipam.html">DOCS</a>: The centralization of CIDR management enables allocation requests to be centrally monitored and audited -- <strong>alerts</strong> about IP address overlap, IP address depletion, etc. can be received by a designated team email.
 IPAM automatically retains IP address monitoring data for up to three years.
 The team performs the above on the <strong>IPAM dashboard</strong> at

-       https://console.aws.amazon.com/ipam/ which routes to a region-specific site such as:<br />
+       <a target="_blank" href="https://console.aws.amazon.com/ipam/">https://console.aws.amazon.com/ipam</a> routes to a region-specific site such as:<br />
        https://us-west-2.console.aws.amazon.com/ipam/home?region=us-west-2#Home

        IPAM enables Administrators to reuse/reallocate IP addresses across multiple unconnected networks.

-    3. For Cross-account access, define IAM roles using Terraform iam_assumable_role or iam_assumable_roles submodules in "resource AWS accounts (prod, staging, dev)" and IAM groups and users using iam-group-with-assumable-roles-policy submodule in "IAM AWS Account" to setup access controls between accounts.
+    3. For cross-account access, define IAM roles using Terraform iam_assumable_role or iam_assumable_roles submodules in "resource AWS accounts (prod, staging, dev)" and IAM groups and users using iam-group-with-assumable-roles-policy submodule in "IAM AWS Account" to setup access controls between accounts.
 See https://docs.aws.amazon.com/vpc/latest/ipam/choose-single-user-or-orgs-ipam.html

     4. IPAM Delegated Administrators define a <strong>profile</strong> containing the business rules for allocating CIDRs among the two scopes from pools.